-- (1) The AER must review and report on compliance with new Subdivision 5.1 (excluding new rule 635) and may consult as it considers appropriate in relation to the review. - (2) The report under subrule (1) must: - (a) be conducted in relation to standard OTSAs published or required to be published within the period ending 9 months after the Part 24

-- (b) be issued within 12 months of the capacity auction start date. - (3) The AER may, by publishing a notice, extend the time in subrule (2) if further time is required for the review having regard to the issues identified in the review. - (4) For the purposes of the review under subrule (1), the AER may by notice under this subrule require a transportation service provider to appoint an independent and suitably qualified auditor to: - (a) conduct an independent audit of the standardisation costs of the transportation service provider in accordance with any accounting or audit standards specified by the AER; and - (b) prepare and provide to the AER a report in which the results of the audit are set out. - (5) A transportation service provider given a notice under subrule (4) must comply with the notice. - (6) Nothing in this rule limits the powers of the AER under the NGL or the rules.
+- (1) The AER must review and report on compliance with new Subdivision 5.1 (excluding new rule 635) and may consult as it considers appropriate in relation to the review. - (2) The report under subrule (1) must: - (a) be conducted in relation to standard OTSAs published or required to be published within the period ending 9 months after the Part 24 commencement date and may consider compliance in relation to operational transportation service agreements for conditionally exempt facilities made in that period; and - (b) be issued within 12 months of the capacity auction start date. - (3) The AER may, by publishing a notice, extend the time in subrule (2) if further time is required for the review having regard to the issues identified in the review. - (4) For the purposes of the review under subrule (1), the AER may by notice under this subrule require a transportation service provider to appoint an independent and suitably qualified auditor to: - (a) conduct an independent audit of the standardisation costs of the transportation service provider in accordance with any accounting or audit standards specified by the AER; and - (b) prepare and provide to the AER a report in which the results of the audit are set out. - (5) A transportation service provider given a notice under subrule (4) must comply with the notice. - (6) Nothing in this rule limits the powers of the AER under the NGL or the rules.